Henselian schemes in positive characteristic: Defining Henselian schemes

 The {\it Zariski topology} on $\sph(A,I)$ is the subspace topology for the closed subscheme $V(I) \simeq \spec(A/I)$ of $\spec(A)$, which has the same underlying space as $\sph(A,I)$. \end{definition}

+\begin{remark} The property of being Henselian is not inherited by localizations.
+The Henselization $A_f^h$ is generally larger than $A_f$; it follows that $\sph(A,I)$ is not a scheme.

-\begin{remark} An affine Henselian scheme is a locally ringed space, with the stalk at a point $\mf{p} \in V(I)$ being the local ring $(A_{\mf{p}})^h$ (where the Henselization is taken with respect to $IA_{\mf{p}}$) because Henselization commutes with direct limits.
+Though it is not a scheme, an affine Henselian scheme is a locally ringed space.
+The stalk at a point $\mf{p} \in V(I)$ is the local ring $(A_{\mf{p}})^h$ (where the Henselization is taken with respect to $IA_{\mf{p}}$) because Henselization commutes with direct limits.
 This local ring is not a ``Henselian local ring'' in the conventional sense of that phrase, since it is not generally Henselian with respect to its maximal ideal.

 The obvious map $\sph(A,I) \to \spec(A)$ is given on local rings for $\mf{p} \in V(I)$ by $A_{\mf{p}} \to (A_{\mf{p}})^h$, which is flat. \end{remark}

 \begin{remark} For a Henselian pair $(A,I)$, the ring $A$ is also Henselian with respect to any ideal $J$ with $\sqrt{I}=\sqrt{J}$ \spcite{09XJ}{Lemma}, and replacing $I$ with $J$ does not affect the construction of the affine Henselian scheme $\sph(A,I)$ (see Remark~\ref{rmk:radideal}).